This is Not a Sequel: Chapter 2

 She peeled it off the counter and held it between two fingers, as if it might be damp.
 As if it might leave something behind.

-The frames pinched at the bridge of her nose, and she adjusted them once, annoyed at herself for needing them just to read a stupid note.
+The frames pinched at the bridge of her nose.
+She adjusted them once, annoyed at herself for needing them just to read a stupid note.

-The apartment was quiet.
 Not the “Sunday morning, we’re safe” kind of quiet.
-The kind of quiet that made her aware of her own breathing, like she’d become the loudest thing in the room.
+The kind that made her aware of her own breathing, like she’d become the loudest thing in the room.

-She waited for the moment where she would feel better.
+The moment where she would feel better didn’t come.

-Her toes nudged the bowl by the pantry door as she reached for the kettle, and the little tag on it gave a single, soft clink.
+Her toes nudged the bowl by the pantry door, and the little tag gave a single, soft clink.

-Lady wanted coffee.
-She wanted a latte.
-She wanted the dense, hot weight of it.
-She wanted the foam like a soft lie.
+She wanted coffee.
+A latte.
+The dense, hot weight of it.
+The foam like a soft lie.

-In the middle shelf sat a single container of Greek yogurt, centered like it had been staged for a photo.
-The foil lid was unbroken.
-The label faced outward.
+Middle shelf, a single container of Greek yogurt, centered like it had been staged for a photo.
+Foil lid unbroken.
+Label facing out.

 Plain.
 Nonfat.
 Zero sugar.